 - Has three priorities (Industrial Leadership, Excellent Science and Societal Change); each of which has a number of sections with a different focus and each section has a detailed work programme.

-AHDB will be responsible for coordinating the project.
+AHDB is responsible for coordinating the project.

 Project Administrator: Sue Wickham; Telephone +24 7647 8793